Career and Technical Education (CTE)

 Career and Technical Education Advisory Committee (CTEAC)

-The CTEAC will meet monthly during the school year to discuss the planning, implementing, and assessing of career and technical education programs.
+Pursuant to 8VAC20-120-50, the CTEAC will meet monthly during the school year to discuss the planning, implementing, and assessing of career and technical education programs.

 The functions of the CTEAC will be as follows: